tedorellana/learning/SAA-C03.md

 ## CloudTrail ##
 Track user activity and API call history.
+AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of AWS account activities.
+CloudTrail can be used to log all changes made to resources in an AWS account, including changes made by IAM users, EC2 instances, AWS management console, and other AWS services.
+By using CloudTrail, the solutions architect can identify the IAM user who made the configuration changes to the security group rules.

 ## Config ##
 Assess, audits, and evaluates the configuration and relationships of tag resources.